Medical Device Excise Tax

 Answer: The medical device excise tax applies to manufacturers and importers and generally does not apply to individual consumers.
 If the manufacturer or importer meets certain registration and other requirements, a further exemption may be granted.

-5. What can your business do to comply with the medical device tax?
+Pay the excise taxes listed on the form.5.
+What can your business do to comply with the medical device tax?

 Answer: Medical device tax regulations do not need to be a burden on your business, as there are affordable end-to-end sales tax solutions available that simplify compliance.
 Avalara, offers cloud-based sales tax solutions, including calculation, filing, and exemption certificate management that seamlessly integrates within your solutions.